bryanrsmith/eslint-plugin-sort-class-members/README.md

 * `{ "static": true }` would match all static methods and properties.
 * `{ "name": "/on.+/", "type": "method" }` would match both static and instance methods whose names start with "on".
 * `"/on.+/"` is shorthand for `{ "name": "/on.+/" }`, and would match all static and instance methods and properties whose names start with "on".
+* `{ "type": "method", "sort": "alphabetical" }` would match all methods, and enforce an alphabetical sort.

 **Note**: You can simply use a string if you only want to match on the name.